ot4me/bitstarter/README.md

 bitstarter
 ==========

-just my coursera.org repo at the moment /n should include a responsive website later in the course
+just my coursera.org repo at the moment \n should include a responsive website later in the course